moskupols/simple-christofides/README.md

 But we can use some heuristic for that subproblem too!
 This repo was created for a quick benchmark of two simple greedy approaches.

+Here quick means also
+that I did not take time to think about architecture and sometimes even about optimization (for example, I used unordered sets instead of sorted vectors where the latter was possibly better).
+Think about it as about a prototype.

 The 'straightforward' variant
 -----------------------------